 How Can a Dream Board Help with Chronic Pain?

-While making a dream board won’t stop chronic pain, it may help you set attainable goals—both big and small.
+While dreaming and setting goals won’t stop chronic pain, it may help you set attainable goals—both big and small.
 For example, many people with chronic pain find traveling to be difficult.
 However, if traveling is a passion of yours, you can add it to your dream board with ideas for how to reach that goal.

 For example, people with chronic pain often find it hard to fly.
 You could add flying to your favorite city or state to your dream board as your goal.
 Then add learn stretching techniques for flying, tips to balance activity with rest and places you love to see.
 Soon, you’ll be able to visualize the positive aspects of traveling with techniques to keep you more comfortable.